Lyudmyla Lemeshko

 Lyudmyla Lemeshko (born 12 November 1979) is a Ukrainian football midfielder, currently playing for Zorky Krasnogorsk in the Russian Championship.
 She has also played for Lehenda Chernihiv, Gömrükçü Baku, Ryazan VDV and ShVSM Izmailovo, winning five Ukrainian Leagues with Lehenda.

 She is a member of the Ukrainian national team since 1997, and took part in the 2009 European Championship.

+On 20 September 2024, Lemeshko received her UEFA A coaching license.